chenxiunt/chenxiunt.github.io/_pages/people.md

     <div class="col-sm-4">
         <b>Fatema Khatun Mou</b> <br>
         Ph.D. student (2024 Fall --) <br><br>
-        Large language models (LLMs), metric differential privacy, artificial intelligence <br><br>
+        Large language models (LLMs), metric differential privacy, machine learning, artificial intelligence <br><br>
         Email: fatemakhatun AT my.unt.edu <br>

     </div>
     <div class="col-sm-5">
         Fatema Khatun holds a Bachelor's degree in Computer Science and Engineering.
 She served as a faculty member in the Department of Computer Science and Engineering at Daffodil International University, Dhaka Bangladesh.
 Additionally, she has held the position of Head of Research and Development at a multinational company in Bangladesh.
-Her research interests encompass large language models (LLMs), metric differential privacy, machine learning, and artificial intelligence.
     </div>
 </div>
 <br>